-Quad's authorized capital stock consists of 80.0 million shares of class A stock, 80.0 million shares of class B stock, 20.0 million shares of class C common stock and 0.5 million shares of preferred stock.
-The Company's outstanding capital stock as of December 31, 2018, consisted of 38.1 million shares of class A stock, 13.5 million shares of class B stock and no shares of class C common stock or preferred stock.
-As of February 11, 2019, there were 2,657 record holders of the class A stock and 22 record holders of the class B stock.
+Quad's authorized capital stock consists of 105.0 million shares of class A stock, 80.0 million shares of class B stock, 20.0 million shares of class C common stock and 0.5 million shares of preferred stock.
+The Company's outstanding capital stock as of December 31, 2019, consisted of 39.2 million shares of class A stock, 13.5 million shares of class B stock and no shares of class C common stock or preferred stock.
+As of January 31, 2020, there were 2,526 record holders of the class A stock and 21 record holders of the class B stock.

 The Company's class A stock is listed on the NYSE under the symbol "QUAD".
 The class A stock is entitled to one vote per share.
-The Company's class B stock is held by certain members of the Quadracci family or trusts for their benefit (and can only be voluntarily transferred to the Company or to a member of the Quadracci "family group" as defined in the Company's amended and restated articles of incorporation; and any transfer in violation of the Company's amended and restated articles of incorporation results in the automatic conversion of such class B stock into class A stock).
+The Company's class B stock is held by certain members of the Quadracci family or trusts for their benefit (and can only be voluntarily transferred to the Company or to a member of the Quadracci "family group" as defined in the Company's Articles of Incorporation; and any transfer in violation of the Company's Articles of Incorporation results in the automatic conversion of such class B stock into class A stock).
 The class B stock is entitled to ten votes per share.
 Each share of class B stock may, at the option of the holder, be converted at any time into one share of class A stock.
 There is no public trading market for the class B stock.
-The Company has paid quarterly dividends of \$0.30 per share for each class of common stock then outstanding during the years ended December 31, 2018 and 2017.
+The Company has paid quarterly dividends for each class of common stock then outstanding during the years ended December 31, 2019, 2018 and 2017.

-Pursuant to the Company's amended and restated articles of incorporation, each outstanding class of common stock has equal rights with respect to cash dividends.
+Pursuant to the Company's Articles of Incorporation, each outstanding class of common stock has equal rights with respect to cash dividends.
 Pursuant to the Company's debt facilities, the Company is subject to limitations on dividends and repurchases of capital stock.
-If the Company's total leverage ratio is greater than 3.00 to 1.00 (as defined in the Company's Senior Secured Credit Facility), the Company is prohibited from making greater than \$120.0 million of annual dividend payments, capital stock repurchases and certain other payments.
-If the total leverage ratio is less than 3.00 to 1.00, there are no such restrictions.
-For the twelve months ended December 31, 2018, the Company's total leverage ratio was 2.19 to 1.00.
-Refer to Note 24, "Subsequent Events," to the consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for further information regarding changes to the Company's limitations on dividends and repurchases of capital stock as a result of the completion of the third amendment to the Senior Secured Credit Facility.
+If the Company's Total Net Leverage Ratio is greater than 2.75 to 1.00 (as defined in the Company's Senior Secured Credit Facility), the Company is prohibited from making greater than \$120.0 million of annual dividend payments, capital stock repurchases and certain other payments.
+If the Total Net Leverage Ratio is less than 2.75 to 1.00, there are no such restrictions.
+As the Company's Total Net Leverage ratio as of December 31, 2019, was 3.01 to 1.00, the limitations described above are currently applicable.